-Maryland voting guide: What to know about early voting, mail-in ballots
+Maryland voting guide: What to know about voting on Election Day

 Why is there so much concern about the U.S. Postal Service this year?

-While the Postal Service has coordinated vote-by-mail programs with some Western states for years, an unprecedented number of voters are eligible to cast a ballot this way in November, in part because states want to limit in-person voting to avoid the spread of coronavirus.
-At the same time, operational changes implemented over the past few months have slowed delivery by as much as a week in some places, fueling widespread fears ballots could be delivered too late to count in November.
-The Postal Service recently warned all but four states that they have deadlines that could leave voters disenfranchised.
+While the Postal Service has coordinated vote-by-mail programs with some Western states for years, an unprecedented number of voters are eligible to cast a ballot this way in November, in part because states want to limit in-person voting to avoid the spread of the coronavirus.
+At the same time, operational changes implemented over the past few months have slowed delivery by as much as a week in some places, fueling widespread fears that ballots could be delivered too late to count in November.
+The Postal Service over the summer warned all but four states that they have deadlines that could leave voters disenfranchised.

-Congress intends to address the matter, and Postmaster General Louis DeJoy has said he will suspend, but not necessarily reverse, the heavily criticized cost-cutting measures.
-It is not clear when the delivery slowdowns will end.
+Congress held hearings.
+Postmaster General Louis DeJoy has said he would suspend, but not necessarily reverse, the heavily criticized cost-cutting measures.
+Federal judges required him to reverse them.
+Yet delivery slowdowns have lingered throughout the fall.

 What has President Trump been saying about mail-in voting, and how are local officials responding?

 President Trump has predicted, without evidence, that mail-in balloting will be laden with fraud.
 Local officials note there have been very few examples of fraud connected to absentee ballots in previous elections.
-A recent Washington Post analysis of data collected by three vote-by-mail states with help from the nonprofit Electronic Registration Information Center (ERIC) found that officials identified just 372 possible cases of double voting or voting on behalf of deceased people out of about 14.6 million votes cast by mail in the 2016 and 2018 general elections, or 0.0025 percent.
+A June Washington Post analysis of data collected by three vote-by-mail states with help from the nonprofit Electronic Registration Information Center found that officials identified just 372 possible cases of double voting or voting on behalf of deceased people out of about 14.6 million votes cast by mail in the 2016 and 2018 general elections, or 0.0025 percent.